-Weeks since injury Rehabilitation plan 0-2 Use ice and elevation to help swelling Begin the 'stage one exercises' on page 3 of this leaflet.
-Follow the management advice as per above 2-6 Once your pain has begun to settle, start the exercises below labelled 'stage two exercises'.
-6 -12 Once you are able to complete 'stage two exercises' then progress onto the next stage.
+Weeks Rehabilitation plan since injury 0 to 2 ✓ Use ice and elevation to help swelling weeks ✓ Begin the 'stage one exercises' at the end of this letter. ✓ Follow the management advice as per above 2 to 6 ✓ Once your pain has begun to settle, start the exercises below labelled weeks 'stage two exercises'.
+6 to 12 ✓ Once you are able to complete 'stage two exercises' then progress weeks onto the next stage.
 You may be able to progress onto these earlier than 6 weeks if your pain has reduced, sometimes it can take longer than 6 weeks to progress.
-12-24 Once you are able to complete 'stage three exercises' then progress onto the next stage.
-You may be able to progress onto these earlier than 6 weeks if your pain has reduced, sometimes it can take longer than 6 weeks to progress.

-When you can complete the 'stage four exercises' without any discomfort you can gradually return to jogging.
+12 to 24 ✓ Once you are able to complete 'stage three exercises' then progress weeks onto the next stage.
+You may be able to progress onto these earlier than 6 weeks if your pain has reduced, sometimes it can take longer than 6 weeks to progress. ✓ When you can complete the 'stage four exercises' without any discomfort you can gradually return to jogging.
 Starting off at a short distance and a slow speed, gradually increasing your distance without increase the speed.